WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-tutorial/writing-your-first-block-type.md

 - __`wp-blocks`__ includes block type registration and related functions
 - __`wp-element`__ includes the [WordPress Element abstraction](https://github.com/WordPress/gutenberg/tree/master/packages/element) for describing the structure of your blocks

+If you were to use a component from the `wp-editor` package, for example the RichText component, you would also need to add `wp-editor` to the dependency list.

 ## Registering the Block

 With the script enqueued, let's look at the implementation of the block itself: